alexwebgr/faw_icon/README.md

       <%= faw_icon 'light', 'info', {fixed_width: true} %>
       <%= faw_icon 'regular', 'sync', {spin: true} %>
       <%= faw_icon 'brand', 'android', {transform: 'grow-5'} %>
+      <%= faw_icon 'duotone', 'abacus' %>

-Bear in mind that the `brand` icons only come in one style called `brand`(!) and the rest come in three variations but not all are available in the free collection.
+Bear in mind that the `brand` icons only come in one style called `brand`(!) and the rest come in four variations but not all are available in the free collection.
 Find them all in the [gallery](https://fontawesome.com/icons?d=gallery)

+Note: Duotone style works just like all other icons, just use the 'duotone' style property.

 ## Contributing